Selected Passages from Hungarian-Ottoman Wars

 The first written mention of the castle is from 1264, it was called „Kyralhaza” because the king used to have a stone building on the top of the hill, next to the village.
 The document was written by the Pope who ordered King István V to return the place to his mother, Laszkarisz Mária, the wife of King Béla IV.

-The castle was fully built between 1272 and 1325, it was controlling the valley of the Tisza River.
+The castle was fully built between 1272 and 1325, it controlled the valley of the Tisza River.
 The name “Nyalábvár” castle appeared in the documents first in 1315.
 The castle changed owners quite often in the 14th century.
 Sometimes we find robber knights among its walls.
 The Drágffy family got hold of Nyalábvár castle and its area belonging to it in 1378, The Drágffy family was said to be so wealthy that they lent loans even to King Zsigmond.
 However, King Zsigmond gave the castle and its villages to the Perényi family in 1405.
 The Perényi family became the third richest Hungarian family in the 16th century, you can read my article about them here:

 https://www.hungarianottomanwars.com/essays/lord-perenyi-peter-1502-1548-part-one/